Letztes Update: 01. Juni 2025

 Antwort der Redaktion

-OLED, or Organic Light Emitting Diode, is a technology that allows each pixel in the display to emit its own light.
-This leads to stunning picture quality with deep blacks and vibrant colors.
-However, there are several OLED TV drawbacks that you should consider before making a purchase.
+OLED, or Organic Light Emitting Diode, is a type of display technology that offers stunning picture quality.
+Each pixel emits its own light, allowing for deep blacks and vibrant colors.
+However, despite these advantages, there are several OLED TV drawbacks to consider.

 Last updated 3 mins ago